Oil hovers near three-month highs, supported by low U.S. inventories, trade progress

 In a further sign of thawing relations, China’s finance ministry on Thursday published a new list of six U.S. products that will be exempt from tariffs starting Dec.
 26.

+However, if U.S. and Chinese officials fail to provide concrete details about their efforts to reach a trade agreement, oil prices could lose their upward momentum, said Gene McGillian, vice president of market research at Tradition Energy in Stamford, Connecticut.

+“Unless we get real granularity, the uncertainty around what’s happening on the trade front will start to add more resistance.
+We need to see signs that a real resolution is at hand,” McGillian said.

-Oil has also gained momentum from announcements about deeper output cuts by major crude producers.
-The Organization of the Petroleum Exporting Countries and non-OPEC producers such as Russia agreed earlier this month to deepen production cuts by a further 500,000 barrels per day (bpd) from Jan.
+Another development lifting prices was the agreement this month between Organization of the Petroleum Exporting Countries and non-OPEC producers such as Russia to deepen production cuts by a further 500,000 barrels per day (bpd) from Jan.
 1 on top of previous reductions of 1.2 million bpd.

 Adding to the positive mood, weekly data from the Energy Information Administration showed U.S. crude inventories dropped 1.1 million barrels in the week to Dec.
 13, while gasoline and distillates stockpiles rose.